 It was a pleasure getting to know the family during the assessment process as we built up a close trusting relationship where we can be open and honest with each other.
 We now have this as to day-to-day support/advice - as I have become their supervising social worker.

 Form F is an assessment report completed by your assessing social worker.
 It outlines the basis of your suitability to be a foster carer with National Fostering Group, and details all your skills and experiences.

-In short, we work alongside you to document the reasons why your home would be a positive environment for children and young people to live in, and why you would make a great foster parent.
+We work alongside you to document the reasons why your home would be a positive environment for children and young people to live in, and why you would make a great foster parent.
+We also get to know more about you and your family members, who will play a pivotal role in a foster child or young person’s care.

 This stage of the assessment is a great opportunity for you to learn more about the role of a foster carer.
-This is just as important we us getting to know more about you and your family members, who will play a pivotal role in a foster child or young person’s care.